 How well are we are meeting our commitment to keep you and your neighbors safe?
 Judge for yourself.

-For emergency officials
+For school officials

 Enbridge’s pipeline system doesn’t just run through communities—it connects them.